euberdeveloper/unitn-machine-learning-assignment/README.md

 ## The report

 The report described what had been done and was to be submitted along with the code.
+[This](https://github.com/euberdeveloper/unitn-machine-learning-assignment/blob/main/assets/report.pdf) was the report.

 ## The oral exam